 We know almost everything about Tier 1 and Tier 2 special forces, but what constitutes Tier 3?
 The United States has gone bonkers for US Navy SEALs and Military Special Operations Forces since Operation Neptune Spear (the raid on Osama Bin Laden).
 Informally, three tiers classify units unofficially in the United States military special operations forces hierarchy.

 Tier 3 forces are considered significant and conventional warfare units.
 This level has the most people and the lowest amount of funding compared to the levels below it (visually speaking).
 Their training also tends to be more “basic” when compared to Tier 2 and Tier 1 units.

 Tier 3 units

-Tier 3 can be also referred to as “White,” and comprise larger infantry support elements.
+Tier 3 can also be called “White” and comprise more prominent infantry support elements.
 These are not special forces units but provide broad manpower support for large-scale engagements.
 Some examples are:

 - US Army’s 10th Mountain Division